Backbone81/membership/README.md

 - The message setup in the message tests are quite repetitive.
 We should consolidate them.
 - Introduce jitter into the scheduler to avoid spikes in network traffic.
 - Regularly log the statistical information about ping chance and time until all know about gossip
+- Do a TCP ping when the UDP ping times out for networks which do not correctly route UDP.
+- Look into out of bounds gossip messages in situations where more gossip is in the gossip queue than can sensibly propagated in the near future.
+Or would dynamically increase the number of direct ping targets solve the same issue?